-- Answer the prelab questions, assemble the data requested, and answer the questions in the lab. - Upload a word document or PDF containing your informal lab report including - Partner's name - Prelab answers - Oscilloscope screen shots (1.g.vi, 2.4.c, 2.4.e) - Arduino sketches (section 3) - Answers (2.4.e) - Separately upload your data set samples (3 data sets 3.5-8) - Don't forget to save your data!
-(You don't need to turn it in yet, but we will use it for the next lab) - Each lab writeup is individual - You can see the grading rubric we are using for the lab on Canvas.
+- Answer the prelab questions, assemble the data requested, and answer the questions in the lab. - Upload a word document or PDF containing your informal lab report including - Partner's name - o Prelab answers - Oscilloscope screen shots (1.5.h.vi, 2.4.d, 2.4.e) - Arduino sketches (section 3) - Separately upload your data set samples (3 data sets 3.6-9) - Don't forget to save your data!
+(You don't need to turn it in yet, but we will use it for the next lab) - Each lab writeup is individual. - You can see the grading rubric we are using for the lab on Canvas.
 Review that to make sure there will be no surprises when your lab is graded. - Due by Friday 5pm